bernie-skipole/inditest/README.md

 uvx indipyterm

+#### blobs

+Examples transmitting and receiving BLOBs

+blobqueclient.py Client script using queclient receiving BLOBs\
+getblob.py Driver to receive and save a BLOB file\
+multiblobs.py Driver receiving vector with multiple blob members\
+sendbigblob.py Driver sending a given file at regular intervals\
+sendblob.py Driver creating and sending blocks of measurements at regular intervals\
+snoopremote.py Driver snooping on remote running sendblob.py

 #### docexamples

 The examples used in indipydriver readthedocs documentation

+addexdriver.py IPyServer serving executable third part drivers.\
+consoleclient.py Script dedicated to a terminal connecting to a preset host and port\
+driverclient.py combining console client and driver in one script.\
+example1.py A driver sending simulated temperature values every 10 seconds.\
+example2.py Simulated thermostat with settable target.\
+example3.py Window control snooping on thermostat.\
 led.py Raspberry Pi LED driver.\
 simulated\_led.py Simulates gpiozero.LED so can be run without an actual LED\
-example1.py Simulated thermostat driver.\
-example2.py Simulated thermostatwith settable target.\
-example3.py Window control snooping on thermostat.\
-addexdriver.py IPyServer serving executable third part drivers.\
-temperatureclient.py client printing temperature as it is received.\
+temperatureclient.py client printing temperature as it is received.
-driverclient.py combining console client and driver in one script.

 #### snapshot
 Testing the use of the client snapshot with a threaded function.